mkdocstrings/griffe/docs/insiders/installation.md

 ## Upgrading

-When upgrading Insiders, you should always check the version of *griffe* which makes up the first part of the version qualifier.
+When upgrading Insiders, you should always check the version of *Griffe* which makes up the first part of the version qualifier.
 For example, a version like `8.x.x.4.x.x` means that Insiders `4.x.x` is currently based on `8.x.x`.